-- Datto Managed Networking
+- Datto Access Points

 With PayPal, you can charge users for access to your network based on time increments or bandwidth tiers.

-- You can use PayPal “Website Payments Standard.”
-You will only pay transactions fees—no commission or monthly fee.
+- Under Paypal's Website Payments Standard, you will only pay transactions fees—no commission or monthly fees.

 - With automatic MAC Authentication, you can allow users to roam between nodes without seeing the splash page again.